NLnetLabs/rpki-deploy/terraform/krill-e2e-test/README.md

 This directory contains a prototype framework for testing [Krill](https://www.nlnetlabs.nl/projects/rpki/krill/) (a free, open source Resource Public Key Infrastructure (RPKI) daemon by [NLnet Labs](https://nlnetlabs.nl/)) end-to-end (E2E) in combination with various [Relying Party implementations](https://rpki.readthedocs.io/en/latest/tools.html#relying-party-software).

-This framework uses off-the-shelf containers from Docker Hub deployed in the cloud to:
+This framework uses off-the-shelf containers from Docker Hub deployed locally or in the cloud to:

 * Deploy Krill behind an industry standard HTTP proxy (nginx) as advised by the [official Krill documentation](https://rpki.readthedocs.io/en/latest/krill/running.html#proxy-and-https).
 * Integrate with a co-deployed [rsync server](https://hub.docker.com/r/vimagick/rsyncd) for clients that do not support the RRDP protocol.